innocentx0/innocentx0.github.io/_posts/2025-07-04-nasa-bugbounty.md

 ## Down the Rabbit Hole: Cached Treasures

-Digging deeper into WayBackMachine, I uncovered **tons of cached links** related to this domain:
+Digging deeper into WayBackMachine, I uncovered **tons of cached links** such as "airs***.company1.nasa.gov/user/data/ftp/project.hdf5 , all related to this domain:

 - Ongoing NASA **research projects**
 - **3D models** of satellites and rovers